aloklearning/byjus-search-app/README.md

 - Webpage is completely responsive
 - Displays pagination
 - Single Sign in functionality via firebase
+- No search engines used, complete coding work
 - Can search/filter jobs based upon the specified field
     - User select the expirence or location or skill to search jobs
     - Any double fields searching